 How to travel to Kota Rajasthan

 * It is on one of the busiest railway lines of Indian railways and there are several trains to Kota from all major cities of India.
-Kota is a major railway station of the western central railway.
+Kota is a major railway station on the western central railway.
 These are some useful tips for train travel and ticket booking in India.

 * The closest airport of Jaipur is 250 Km from Kota.